Why Use Socialite for GitHub Authentication in Laravel?

 After clicking on Register application button , you will receive a Client ID and Client Secrets. copy these keys into your .env file.

-6 Configure Github App Credentials
+6 Configure Credentials

 Insert the Client ID and Client Secret key and redirect URI into the .env file, Which we obtained from previous step GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.
 Additionally, include a new key in the .env file called GITHUB_REDIRECT_URI and populate it with the callback URI used in the Github API Console.